pygridtools/drmaa-python/docs/tutorials.rst

 Waiting for a Job
 -----------------

-Now we're going to extend our example to include waiting for a job to finish (example3.py, example3.1.py and example3.2.py).
+Now we're going to extend our example to include waiting for a job to finish.

 .. code-block:: python
    :linenos:
+   :caption: example3.py
+   :name: example-3
+   :emphasize-lines: 21-22

    #!/usr/bin/env python